vanshvij44/IOT-Anomaly/README.md

    - **Local Outlier Factor (LOF)**: Applied with `n_neighbors=20` and a contamination rate of 0.1 to detect local anomalies in the data.

 3. **Evaluation Metrics**
-   - Each algorithm was evaluated using standard metrics: confusion matrix, precision, recall, and F1-score.
+   - Each algorithm was evaluated using standard metrics: confusion matrix .
 These metrics helped determine the model's ability to distinguish between normal and anomalous traffic.

 #### **Conclusion**
 Based on the evaluation results, the following observations were made: